sorianog/living/README.md

-# living
+# Living Notes
-My life notes on my living experience from places such as Hawaii, Milwaukee-WI, and Cleveland-OH
+### My life notes on my living experience from places such as Hawaii, Milwaukee-WI, and Cleveland-OH

+## Where I lived
+- Honolulu, Hawaii
+- Milwaukee, Wisconsin
+- Cleveland, OH